-We followed a similar procedure to identify implicit endorsements.
-The same combination of judge and automated content analysis described previously identified cases in which reviewers asserted personal approval or support of the overall book (e.g., "I enjoyed it").
-Reviews containing first-person pronouns and words such as "like," "enjoyed," and "favorite' (e.g., "I like this book") were flagged as implicit endorsements.
-Implicit endorsements were present in 19.5% of reviews and most frequently used words such as "like" (43.6% of implicit endorsements) or "enjoy" (34.9% of implicit endorsements).
-Less frequent were phrases such as "My favorite novel," "I couldn't put this down," and "This book captivated me."
-Inclusion of these various alternatives does not affect the results.6
+Reviews containing first person pronouns and words such as "like," "enjoyed," and "favorite' (e.g., "I like this book") were flagged as implicit endorsements.
+Implicit endorsements were present in 19.5% of reviews and the most common language used words such as "like" (43.6% of implicit endorsements) or "enjoy" (34.9% of implicit endorsements).
+Less frequent were phrases like, "My favorite novel," "I couldn't put this down," and "This book captivated me".
+Inclusion of these various alternatives does not affect the results.4

-While neither category experience or category expertise are perfect measures of category knowledge (Alba and Hutchinson 1987), in cases in which learning stems from consumption, experience has been found to be a particularly strong measure of consumer knowledge (e.g., books; Raju, Lonial, and Mangold 1995).
-Consequently, we operationalized consumer knowledge as the number of books purchased before the review's date stamp.
+While neither category experience or category expertise are perfect measures of category knowledge (Alba and Hutchinson 1987), in cases where learning stems from consumption, experience has been found to be a particularly strong measure of consumer knowledge (e.g., books; Raju, Lonial and Mangold 1995).
+Consequently, consumer knowledge was operationalized as the number of books purchased prior to the review's date stamp.

 For our base analysis, we ran separate binary logistic regressions examining (1) explicit or (2) implicit endorsements as a function of category experience.
-We included star rating to control for the reviewer's overall positivity toward the product and a dummy variable to control for the small number of cases (N = 58) in which both endorsement styles were present within the same review.
-All results remain the same without these covariates.
+We included star rating to control for the reviewer's overall positivity towards the product and a dummy variable to control for the small number of cases (N = 58) in which both endorsement styles were present within the same review.
+All results below remain the same without these covariates.

 As predicted, less knowledgeable consumers were more likely to use explicit endorsements (B = -.013, Z = 3.37, p < .001).
-More knowledgeable consumers (+1 SD in book purchases) explicitly recommended books only 5.7% of the time, but this increased to 20.7% among less experienced consumers (-1 SD).
-The same analysis revealed no relationship between category experience and implicit endorsements (+1 SD = 16.9%, -1 SD = 14.8%; B = .002, Z = 1.10, p = .27).7
+More knowledgeable consumers (+1SD in book purchases) explicitly recommended books only 5.7% of the time, but this jumped to 20.7%